kevgo/multi-repo-tool/README.md

   <img alt="mrt logo" src="documentation/logo_800_light.png">
 </picture>

-`mrt`, pronounced _murt_, executes CLI commands in all/some Git repositories of a GitHub organization.
+_mrt_, the multi-repo tool, executes CLI commands in all/some Git repositories of a GitHub organization.

 ### getting started